Teacher Education Counseling

 California State University, Fullerton SSMP programs:

-To make a counseling appointment with the Pathways to Teaching Counselor, please contact the Santiago Canyon College Counseling Center at 714-628-4800.
-The center is located in Building D, room 106.
+To make a counseling appointment with a Pathways to Teaching Counselor, please call the Pathways to Teaching office at 714-628-4928 or you may contact the Counseling Center at 714-628-4800.
+The Pathways to Teaching center is located on the 3rd floor of the E Building (E-313).